-Washington and Lee University’s Engineers Without Borders club (W&L EWB) was founded in a joint effort in conjunction with Virginia Military Institute Engineers Without Borders (VMI EWB) in 2010.
+Washington and Lee University’s Engineering Community Development Club (W&L ECD) was founded in a joint effort in conjunction with Virginia Military Institute Engineers Without Borders (VMI EWB) in 2010.
 Our organization’s aim is to work hand-in-hand with developing communities to provide sustainable engineering solutions in order to improve basic living conditions.

 W&L EWB’s mission is to engage students of all majors and interests in a collaborative effort to enhance the living conditions of our partner communities worldwide.

 Through our efforts, students learn about poverty stricken areas, working creatively as a team to design and implement sustainable engineering solutions to improve the basic standard of living for communities throughout the world.